 Here I’d like to serve up the five-course banquet of my personal fast/retreat over the last four days here in Eudlo on the Sunshine Coast.
-(Some additional audio-visuals to be added in future too).

-Up in hinterland, I have stayed here at the Chenrezig Institute in a private hut, and not been approached by anyone – no reception or admin, not even a note on arrival (I think there was supposed to be a note actually!) – but it was refreshingly open, prepared, and trust-based.
+Up in the hinterland, I have stayed here at the Chenrezig Institute in a private hut, and not been approached by anyone – no reception or admin, not even a note on arrival (I think there was supposed to be a note actually!) – but it was refreshingly open, prepared, and trust-based.
 I had paid ahead, and all was faithfully left for me 🙂 .
 It’s presently Spring-time; in these parts it’s spectacularly refreshing.
 Some stunning views!

 As for my activity, I started a juice-fast three days earlier while at home, and have continued it here.
 My key objectives are: physical rejuvenation (a 7-day juice-fast), personal respite and detachment from home life, spiritual incubation.
 I took advice from a medical expert regarding the fast, researched my location options (I had earlier inquired at a Christian retreat centre but they were booked out and told me about Chenrezig Buddhist Institute) and did a retreat-schedule which included planned and optional activities, but especially which books to take ☺.